isomerpages/mas-moneysense/_buying-a-home/How home loans work.md

 What if you can't pay?
 ----------------------

 If you have trouble keeping up with your monthly payments, approach your mortgagee quickly (HDB or the bank).
-HDB may be able to better advise you on&nbsp;[alternative options](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-housing-loan/loan-matters/financial-assistance-measures), while the bank may be able to help you restructure the loan.
+HDB may be able to better advise you on alternative options while the bank may be able to help you restructure the loan.

 Your home loan is secured against your property.
 In case of a loan default, HDB or the bank has a first charge and the CPF Board has a second charge on your property, if CPF savings have been used for downpayment or to service the loan.